 A transport node profile is a template to define configuration that is applied to a cluster.
 It is not applied to prepare standalone hosts.
-Prepare vCenter Server cluster hosts as transport nodes by applying a transport node profile.
+Prepare VMware vCenter cluster hosts as transport nodes by applying a transport node profile.
 Transport node profiles define transport zones, member hosts, switch configuration including uplink profile, IP assignment, mapping of physical NICs to uplink virtual interfaces and so on.

 Note: Transport node profiles are only applicable to hosts.
 It cannot be applied to NSX Edge transport nodes.

-Transport node creation begins when a transport node profile is applied to a vCenter Server cluster.
+Transport node creation begins when a transport node profile is applied to a VMware vCenter cluster.
 NSX Manager prepares the hosts in the cluster and installs the NSX components on all the hosts.
 Transport nodes for the hosts are created based on the configuration specified in the transport node profile.

 On a cluster prepared with a transport node profile, these outcomes are true: